The Ultimate New England Fall Road Trip Itinerary (6 States)

 One of the best Fish Markets in Portland, Maine

-FYI: We camped this night at Oceanfront Camping at Reach Knolls.
-We were hoping to make it as close to Acadia National Park as we could this night.
-It was getting late, we were getting tired, and they had open spots and were taking out of staters.
+🍁 FYI: We camped this night at Oceanfront Camping at Reach Knolls.
 It was the perfect location with beautiful views of the ocean and surrounded by fall foliage.
 We had our morning coffees on a bench overlooking the ocean!
-Bonus: they had hot showers!

 The drive to Oceanfront Camping at Reach Knolls takes 3 hours to reach without stops from Portland, Maine.
 Of course, we stopped a lot, so it was dark when we pulled in for the night.

-Day 5: Stonington, Bar Harbor & Acadia National Park
+Day 5: Stonington, Bar Harbor & Acadia National Park, Maine

 Drive 30 minutes down to the cute working waterfront town of STONINGTON, ME.